 Convenience & name recognition

 More tours from Kuala Lumpur are available to take you to Taman Negara, since it is the primary rainforest destination of peninsular Malaysia.
 So it is more convenient to reach.
 Plus, it is a more well-known rainforest, albeit not as well known as Sarawak and Sabah.

 Lower budget accommodation

-The variety of accommodation options is higher and more towards the lower-cost options at Taman Negara.
-Yet it is still sustainable in the sense that pretty much most (if not all) of them are locally owned businesses, and no foreign resorts.
+The variety of accommodation options in Taman Negara is higher and tend more towards the lower-cost options.
+Yet it is still sustainable in the sense that pretty much most (if not all) of them are locally owned businesses, with no foreign resorts.